mhmirza/DataViz/finalproject2.md

 Which elements would you change to make it more coherent and persuasive?
 Please include any comments about the overall design of the presentation. | XYZ | XYZ | XYZ

 ### Changes Based on User Feedback
-Based on user research, these are the changes that I would consider for my final project.
+Based on user research, these are the changes that I would consider for my final project:

+1. Review the use of images: Users felt that the use of relevant images for each section helped

 ## Moodboard